lsst/LDM-129/index.rst

 additional information regarding the database architecture.

-There will be a large number of database worker nodes, each with its own local storage. shows the number of worker nodes by year, as well as the number of drives per node, the amount of storage per node, and the total number of disk drives in the system.
-A breakdown of how that storage is used is provided in .
+There will be a large number of database worker nodes, each with its own local storage. :numref:`fig-db-node-timeline` shows the number of worker nodes by year, as well as the number of drives per node, the amount of storage per node, and the total number of disk drives in the system.
+A breakdown of how that storage is used is provided in :numref:`fig-L2-db`.

 There are two identical instances of the qserv database environment at the two DMS Data Access Centers: The U.S. Data Access Center at NCSA,